D B A

 To be sure, the market will not discriminate against any .
 That would violate the precept of Dina D’Malchusa Dina.
 At the same time we will not exempt from the rules against any dress, behavior or speech designed to lead to immorality, which will thus effectively exclude , in addition to promiscuous non- members of the community.

-For would not someone have to be insane to even think it is possible somehow to stop the onslaught of the agenda?
-Why, the terms , , cannot even be mentioned in a negative context without fearing one will be deplatformed, which is why I have redacted them.
+The placeholder terms , , are substituted for the actual terms because the actual terms cannot be mentioned in a negative context without risking being deplatformed, which is why I have redacted the actual terms.
 I don’t want any of this getting back to the online companies that provide me with internet services.
 On the other hand, transparency is the lynchpin of the market, so I’m not going to hide anything, either.

-Many of these moral non-Jews, have hatred they harbor towards liberal Jews whom they feel (with some justification) have opened the door to the downward death spiral of society, be it through entertainment, the media, academia, business and finance, and/or legal and political means.
+My goal is create a separate space where we can shut the door to the downward death spiral of society, whether the engine of that spiral be entertainment, the media, academia, business and finance, and/or legal and political means.
 I am emboldened with the knowledge I am aligned with others who are similiarly startled and alarmed at the pace at which civility is disappearing from public discourse and replaced with conflict.